 When the store operator then chooses to capture the order from the Medusa Admin, the Payment is used by the Payment Processor to capture the payment.
 This is the same case for refunding the amount, canceling the order, or creating a swap.

 Cart that it was originally created from when the customer’s payment was authorized.
 It also belongs to an

 Order once it’s placed.
 Additionally, it belongs to a

-PaymentProvider which is the payment provider that the customer chose on checkout.
+PaymentProvider which is the payment processor that the customer chose on checkout.